 What's the weather like in Fairbanks?

+People who've never been here are surprised at how great the weather is in the Interior!
+We usually get less than 12 inches of rain in the summer and temperatures reach 87 to 90 degrees pretty regularly.
 And we only get 70 inches of light, dry snow ~ actually, that is quite a lot of snow! an average of 6 feet or so... and it is light and powdery with very low moisture content.
 It is true that winter temperatures can drop to below minus sixty degrees Fahrenheit, but that usually lasts only a few days and it doesn't happen every winter.

 Honestly, Fairbanks has just the right weather for summer paddling, fishing, birding, hiking and winter snow-machining, snowshoeing and skiing.
 Summer days are breezy, dry and warm and most winter days are clear or slightly overcast with almost no wind.